bgeffrault/react-sidebar-animation-package/README.md

 ## Description

-An animated sidebar shell for React
+An animated sidebar shell for React.

 Two behavior: